 The HJ22HTE comes with a 22-inch blade made of stainless steel that helps for longer reach.
 These are dual-action blades meaning that they run back and forth opposite each other.
-The increases cutting efficiency and also helps to reduce vibration.
+This increases cutting efficiency and also helps to reduce vibration.

 The HJ22HTE is not a powerhouse that you can tell from its look.
 It’s aimed to take care of medium-duty jobs, and it does that very effectively.
 This trimmer works on softer and smaller branches.
 If you have to cut something thick, you’ll need to work on that for a while.

 Where the trimmer mostly shines is how easy it is to operate.
 Even older citizens will face no hard trying trimming with it.
-The core reason behind that is ultra-lightness of the tool.
+The core reason behind that is the ultra-lightness of the tool.
 Adds to that is the comfortable grips on the handles.

-Sun Joe has been very serious about their products safety features that you can tell from the three that this tool has.
+Sun Joe has been very serious about their product safety features that you can tell from the three that this tool has.
 First, It has a safety guard that prevents your hands to go anywhere near the blades.

 Second, the HJ22HTE corded hedge trimmer packs a dual-handed safety switch so that you won’t be able to ‘accidentally’ start your trimmer.
 Finally, you’ll get a blade cover, so there are no accidental cuts.